Twins vs. Cardinals Player Props Betting Odds

 Buxton Stats

-- Byron Buxton has put up 62 hits with 16 doubles, a triple, 17 home runs and 35 walks.
+- Byron Buxton has recorded 63 hits with 17 doubles, a triple, 17 home runs and 35 walks.
 He has driven in 42 runs with nine stolen bases.

-- Buxton brings a four-game streak with at least one hit into this contest.
-In his last five games he is batting .375 with four doubles, two walks and two RBI.
+- Buxton heads into this matchup looking to extend his five-game hit streak.
+During his last five outings he is hitting .412 with five doubles, a walk and two RBI.

 Buxton Recent Games